-The North of the Shire is characterised by rugged Eucalypt bushland, with gullies, gorges and sandy soils.
 This area forms part of the catchment for Sydney's water supply and three major storage dams (Avon, Nepean and Cordeaux).

-The Wollondilly and Wingecarribee Rivers flow through the West of the Shire, through deep sandstone valleys and much of this area forms part of the catchment for Warragamba Dam.
+The Wollondilly and Wingecarribee Rivers flow through the west of the Shire, through deep sandstone valleys and much of this area forms part of the catchment for Warragamba Dam.

 The South of the Shire is bounded by Uringalla Creek and includes the villages of Bundanoon, Wingello and Penrose.
 This area is a sandstone plateau dissected by deep gorges.

 Localities, suburbs, and gazetted boundaries map of Wingecarribee Shire